jondo89/Fraternate/README.md

 </pre>

 <p>If you are getting stuck, this is a port of the quality work done on Megaboilerplate.
 Here are the installation instructions for&nbsp;<a href="https://github.com/sahat/megaboilerplate#express">Megaboilerplate</a></p>

 <p>If you are still having trouble use the contact page , or add an issue on the GitHub Repo.</p>

+<h3>Server Installation.</h3>

+<p>Here are a few points to consider when uploading onto the Heroku server.</p>

+Server crash due to missing .env file.

+<pre>The .env file contains all of the sites api and secret keys.
+Ensure that it exists on the server.</pre>